-Deer Crossing actively promotes inclusion and respect for ALL people.
-Our culture of inclusivity goes well beyond non-discrimination.
-We attract campers and staff from diverse backgrounds across the US and around the world.
+Deer Crossing Wilderness Camp proudly does not discriminate on the basis of race, creed, religion, national origin, gender or gender identity or on any other basis that fails to properly respect all people.
 During their time at DCWC, campers and staff benefit and grow from this inclusive community while they develop an appreciation for the out-of-doors, enhance their understanding of their roles and responsibilities toward nature, and simply have fun while building strong outdoor and social skills.
-The land we are on was used for thousands of years by the Washoe people prior to being managed by the US Forest Service.
-Deer Crossing Wilderness Camp operates under a special use permit from the US Forest Service (US Dept of Agriculture).